Overview

 History

-The name Oranmore derives from the Irish Uarán Mór or Órán Mór, originally recorded as Fuarán Mór – “great spring”, a reference to a local well.
-Archaeological evidence such as fulacht fiadh, ringforts and a megalithic structure points to settlement long before the Norman arrival.
+The name Oranmore derives from the Irish Uarán Mór or Órán Mór, originally recorded as Fuarán Mór – “great spring”, referring to a historic local well.
+Archaeological finds in the area, including fulacht fiadh (ancient boiling pits), ringforts, and a megalithic structure, confirm settlement long before the Norman arrival.

-The most iconic historic landmark is Oranmore Castle, a four‑storey tower house built between the 13th and 15th centuries for the Clanricarde (de Burgo) family.
-It played a strategic role during the Confederate Rebellion of the 1640s and later changed hands several times before falling into ruin in 1853.
-Lady Anita Leslie rescued the castle in the 1940s, and today it is owned by Leonie Finn, who uses it as an artist’s studio and cultural venue.
+The most prominent historic landmark is Oranmore Castle, a four-storey tower house constructed between the 13th and 15th centuries for the Clanricarde (de Burgo) family.
+It served as a strategic stronghold during the Confederate Wars of the 1640s and changed hands several times before falling into disrepair by 1853.
+Lady Anita Leslie began its restoration in the 1940s, and today the property is owned by Leonie Finn, who operates it as an artist’s studio and cultural venue.

-A medieval Roman Catholic church ruin, dating from the 13th century, also stands in the town centre, its northern wall still forming part of the graveyard enclosure.
-St Mary’s Church, completed in 1803, was deconsecrated in 1972 and now houses the town’s public library.
+In the town centre, you’ll find the ruins of a 13th-century Roman Catholic church.
+Its northern wall remains intact, forming part of the surrounding graveyard enclosure.
+Nearby, St Mary’s Church (completed in 1803) was deconsecrated in 1972 and now serves as the town’s public library.

 What to See & Do